OFS/ofs.github.io/docs/hw/f2000x/dev_guides/afu_dev/ug_dev_afu_ofs_f2000x.md

 - Interfaces and functionality provided in the Agilex® 7 FPGAs SoC Attach FIM
 - Setup of the AFU Development environment
 - Synthesize the AFU example
-- Testing the AFU example on the Intel® IPU Platform F2000X-PL card
+- Testing the AFU example on the IPU Platform F2000X-PL card
 - Hardware/Software co-simulation using ASE
 - Debugging an AFU with Remote Signal Tap